Toxocious/toxocious.github.io/README.md

 ### Adding Blog Posts
 Adding a blog post is as easy as adding a new Markdown file to the `./public/posts` directory.

+File names must match the title listed in the Markdown file, but with spaces replaced to be hyphens.

+**Example**
+- Markdown Title: 'Example Blog Post'
+- Markdown File Name: 'example-blog-post.md'

 The codebase requires posts to have three header fields, **title**, **description**, and **timestamp** in order to correctly parse the markdown file.

 Posts are ordered from most to least recent.